Google AntiGravity vs Semantic Kernel

 Who should choose each tool

-Choose Google AntiGravity if you need Developers exploring multi-agent IDEs and want a stack centered on Developer IDEs & Agents.
-Pick Semantic Kernel when you value Enterprise AI and prefer a tool that matches AI Development Tools.
+Choose Google AntiGravity if you need Developers exploring multi-agent IDEs and want a stack centered on ide-agents.
+Pick Semantic Kernel when you value Enterprise AI and prefer a tool that matches ai-dev-tools.
 Check the feature comparison above to see which tool fits your workflow best.

 At a Glance